Covid-19 coronavirus: One new case today; Kiwis 'reluctant' to get tested

 Report into Hamish Walker and Michelle Boag's patient data leak

-The health ministry has apologized to all Covid patients involved in the privacy breach.
+The health ministry has apologised to all Covid patients involved in the privacy breach.

 On the report released by Michael Heron this morning into the leak, Health Minister Chris Hipkins described it as a "disgraceful and grubby act" by two National operatives.